Laci1953/Software-for-Z80ALL-retro-computer/HiTechC/readme.txt

-HiTech C enhanced toolset, using 128KB RAM
+HiTech C enhanced toolset, using 128KB RAM, configured for Z80ALL